 Viewing Work Requests

-Find out how to view the operations of Container Engine for Kubernetes (OKE) as work requests.
+Find out how to view the operations of Kubernetes Engine (OKE) as work requests.

 Work requests include information about the time the request started and finished.
 If an operation fails, a work request can help you determine which step of the process had an error.
 Some operations affect multiple resources.
 For example, creating a node pool also affects nodes.
 A work request provides a list of the resources that an operation affects.